nbro/andz/CONVENTIONS.md

 1. Should we establish contracts between a certain function `f` and a user `U`?

-    - I think the answer depends on what `f` is intended to be used by, that is
+    - I think the answer depends (but not exclusively) on what `f` is intended to be used by, that is
         - if the users of `f` are intended to be programmers, then we should establish contracts

         - if the users of `f` are real users, then usually the real user doesn't care about the implementation of `f`, and therefore exceptions should be raised.